erictt/computer-science-learning/computational-thinking/lecture-8.md

             estPis.append(throwNeedls(numNeedles))
         return getMeanAndStd(estPis)

-    # we want 95% (an arbitrary choice of accuracy) confidence interval
+    # we want 95% (an arbitrary choice of accuracy) confidence interval with +- 0.005 precision
     # 95% => 0.95 => 0.475*2
     # check the z-table 0.475 => 1.96 std
     # so we are looking for 1.96 std less that precision